fommil/fpmortals/manuscript/backmatter.md

 typically say "typeclass" rather than "class".

-To define a typeclass we use the `class` keyword, followed by the name of the typeclass, its type parameter, then aAll the required members in a `where` clause.
+To define a typeclass we use the `class` keyword, followed by the name of the typeclass, its type parameter, then the required members in a `where` clause.
 If there are dependencies between typeclasses, i.e. `Applicative` requires a `Functor`, use `=>` notation

 {lang="text"}
 ~~~~~~~~